-This form is a type of partnership between Chinese citizen and foreign entrepreneur.
-For the advantages of the presented option we should mention some kind of safety – Chinese partner has some experience in doing business in this country, and not only know the regulations, but also culture customs.
-The Chinese partner can also handle registration process and has connections with different Chinese entities, who can become your cooperators or customers.
+This form is a type of partnership between a Chinese citizen and a foreign entrepreneur.
+For the advantages of the presented option, we should mention some kind of safety – Chinese partner has some experience in doing business in this country, and not only know the regulations, but also cultural customs.
+The Chinese partner can also handle the registration process and has connections with different Chinese entities, who can become your cooperators or customers.

 On the other hand, there are some disadvantages of this structure.
 Our Chinese partner might have bad relations with suppliers or other market players, and the process of finding the Chinese partner can be time-consuming and needs patience and financial means.

-Setting up a business in China in the form of wholly foreign owned enterprise (WFOE) is the most common method where foreign entity is able to incorporate a limited liability company totally on its own (without a part of Chinese investor) – undoubtedly, it is one of the main advantages of this structure.
+Setting up a business in China in the form of the wholly foreign-owned enterprise (WFOE) is the most common method where a foreign entity is able to incorporate a limited liability company totally on its own (without a part of Chinese investor) – undoubtedly, it is one of the main advantages of this structure.
 Moreover, it creates a new legal entity and the liability of a shareholder is limited only to the original investment.
 Of course, there are disadvantages of WFOE.
-Decision for this type of business is related to requirements of having a minimum capital investment and you have limited access to government support.
+The decision for this type of business is related to requirements of having a minimum capital investment and you have limited access to government support.

 2.3 Representative office